athena-framework/athena/docs/cli.md

 ## Commands

 Athena makes it easy to define CLI commands.
-These commands are included when you build your program; which can be used for data migration, disable/enable user accounts, or other commonly used developer related tasks.
+These commands are included when you build your program; which can be used for data migration, disable/enable user accounts, or other commonly used developer related tasks with the added benefit of being testable, reusable and can be documented.

 A command is created by defining a struct that inherits from `Athena::Cli::Command`.